All Posts By

 Let’s meet Rogelia, Julio’s inspiration, and motivation.

+Growing up with loving parents, Rogelia believed that communication was the key to her family’s success, it helped her develop values that would later shape her life full of education, compassion, and a desire to improve the lives of others.
 “Even though we lived in rural areas, far from schools, there were always books in our home.
 That was a great light that my father gave us to illuminate our lives.
 He always focused on teaching us many things from a young age.
 When I entered first grade, I already knew how to read and write because my father had taught me.
 To this day, what surrounds my bed are more than 100 books, and I am always reading”, said Rogelia.

 Woman with her family, parents and kids